 Additionally, the CFPB alleged that false and misleading affidavits were filed in many of the collection lawsuits.
 Further, over 486 collection lawsuits were filed after the statute of limitations on the debt had expired.
 The proposed judgment requires that all 800,000 of the trust’s student loans be independently audited.

 Further, the company will not be allowed to collect, sue, or negatively report on any loan shown invalid or unverified in the audit.
-It also will not be able to attempt to collect on debts that are past the statute of limitations and must ensure all of its legal documents are properly notarized (where applicable), true, and correct.
+It also will not be able to attempt to collect on debts that are past the statute of limitations and must ensure all of its legal documents are correctly notarized (where applicable), accurate, and correct.

 Lastly, it would have to pay the following: